 Julian has released two full-length solo piano albums of his own compositions that were sound engineered by Martin Pearson, the sound engineer of Keith Jarrett's recent releases.
 His music is available on all major music platforms.
+For scores, check the score shop for new releases.

 "...there is a bravura and intensity to his musical performance that is both immediate and memorable..." by Sean Rourke, Artistic Director Arts for Life Festival Edinburgh